PSUmodeling/Cycles/docs/index.md

    Cycles_win.exe -m <multi-mode file name>
    ```

+   Note that when running a multi-mode file, the suffix should be included in the command line.

 4. Cycles includes a spin-up feature that enables users to run the model to equilibrium.
    In spin-up mode, the model recycles the weather forcing and operations between the specified simulation start year and end year, until the model reaches equilibrium (i.e., the change in total soil organic carbon before and after the simulation is below 1%).
    The spin-up is followed by a simulation starting from equilibrium.
    No output file is written during the spin-up.
    Only the last simulation from equilibrium produces model output.
-   The spin-up simulation also generates a `<simulation name>.ss` file in the `input` directory, which contains the soil conditions at equilibrium, and can be used to drive other simulations.
+   The spin-up simulation also generates a `<simulation name>_ss` file in the `input` directory, which contains the soil conditions at equilibrium, and can be used to drive other simulations.
    To start a simulation with spin-up:

    ```shell